touchtalent/BobbleHiHelloSDK/core.md

 - System architechture (ABIs) supported are [arm64-v8a, armeabi-v7a]

 ## BobbleIME
 Add a fully functional IME within your app with features such as global typing support, content sharing, emojis and BigMojis, keyboard themes, PopText, etc. The IME can be integrated within any application with very minimal efforts.
-Know more [here](readme_keyboard.md).

 > Apart from the fully functional IME, this SDK also exposes APIs for individual modules (as mentioned below) which can be used to extend those functionalities for deep integration with your application.

 ## Individual Modules

-- [Transliteration](readme_transliteration.md) - Accepts input in English script and transliterates them into native regional language.
+- [Transliteration](transliteration.md) - Accepts input in English script and transliterates them into native regional language.
 E.g - <i>"Namaste" -> "नमस्ते"</i>

-- [Contextual Emoji Suggestion](readme_emoji.md) - Process an input text and get AI based contextual emoji suggestions.
-E.g - <i>"gussa mat dila" -> 😤,👿,😡,🙏,😠</i>
-- [On-device Intent detection](readme_intent_detection.md) - Process an input text and derive user's intent out of it without user's data actually leaving user's device.
-E.g - <i>"naya mobile chaiye lekin paise nahi hai yaar" -> Intents - <b>Shopping</b>, <b>Loan</b></i>
-- [Avatar, Stickers, Animated Stickers, Regional GIFs](readme_content.md) - Convert your user's selfies into fun personalised avatars <i>(Bobble Head)</i> which can be used independently as well as with large repository of personalised and expressive content formats(100K+).
+- [Avatar, Stickers, Animated Stickers, Regional GIFs](content.md) - Convert your user's selfies into fun personalised avatars <i>(Bobble Head)</i> which can be used independently as well as with large repository of personalised and expressive content formats(100K+).
-- [Speech to Text](readme_speech_to_text.md) - Transcribe speech to text in 9 most used Indic langauges.
-- [Language Detection](bobble_language_detection.md) - Process an input text and detect language from it.

 ### <a name="setup"></a>Setting Up